zensols.util package¶

 directory (

-for the create temporary file name; defaults to{name}
+str) – a file format that substitutesnamefor the create temporary file name; defaults to{name}create (

 - See tempfile: